appernetic/appernetic-hugo-project/content/post/collaborating-and-working-with-hugo-themes.md

 +++
 ## Customizing themes
 If you just have set up your Appernetic [static website service][1] account you need to add a theme.
-The easiest way is to clone a theme which you can do from the menu drop down button beside the blue **Preview** button to the right.
+The easiest way is to clone a theme which you can do from the menu <span class="glyphicon glyphicon-blackboard"></span> button.

 ![Install a theme][2]